 No, only a portion of the curriculum is online.
 The Accelerated BSN track’s purpose is to create the highest quality of nurses as quickly as the job market demands.
 Students will be required to come to skills labs, as well as traveling to the clinical sites for that portion of their education.
 While all the computer-based learning and prerequisites can be completed at any location of your choice, it is essential that you live a reasonable drive from campus while you earn your degree.

-CTX’s College of Nursing’s BSN program’s curriculum has proven to be successful as 100% of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.
+CTX’s College of Nursing’s BSN program’s curriculum has proven to be successful!
+One hundred percent of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.

 Remember that you can retake any classes in which you earned a grade you are unhappy with, as your most recent letter grade will be accepted.
 An admissions counselor will help you develop a plan to create the strongest application possible.

-Once you have your prerequisites completed, you can start as soon as a new cohort opens, which happens three times a year.
+Once you have completed your prerequisites, you can start as soon as a new cohort opens, which happens three times a year.
 Our blended curriculum of online learning, on-site skills labs and hospital clinicals allows Concordia Texas to enroll more nursing students every semester.

-The length of time it takes you to complete your prerequisites will depend on your previous coursework at a regionally accredited university.
+The length of time it takes you to complete your prerequisites depends on your previous coursework.
 You will get the most accurate timeline from your admissions counselor, who will be able to determine exactly what your individual coursework needs will be prior to enrolling in the ABSN track.

-We want our students to remember at all times that their accelerated nursing education is a shortstop in a long career in nursing; it will be necessary to dedicate the majority of your energy to the completion of our courses in order to finish as quickly as possible and become the best nurse you can for your employment.
-While it may be possible to work part time while going to nursing school, you should talk to an admissions counselor about your options.
+We want our students to remember at all times that their accelerated nursing education is a shortstop in a long career in nursing; you must dedicate the majority of your energy to completing your courses.
+This way, you will become the best nurse you can for your employment.
+While it’s possible to work part-time in nursing school, you should talk to an admissions counselor about your options.

-There are several funding options that may be available to you, and Concordia Texas finance services team can help you discover all of them.
-Our admissions counselors are dedicated to helping you clarify the entire admissions process and guiding you through the process, and we are ready to connect you.
+There are several funding options available to students, and our financial services team can help you discover all of them.
+Our admissions counselors dedicate their time to help guide you through the process, and we are ready to connect you.